ArkEcosystemArchive/docs-legacy/docs/basics/what-is-an-ark-address.md

 ![Diagram 002](./assets/what-is-an-ark-address/arkDiagram04-002.png)

 A modifier is a byte used to customize the address.
-It is useful to differentiate networks&nbsp;:
+It is useful to differentiate networks :
  + On ARK mainnet modifier = `0x17` so ARK address starts with `A`
  + On ARK devnet modifier = `0x1e` so DARK address starts with `D`
  + On KAPU mainnet modifier = `0x2d` so KAPU address starts with `K`

-Here is the table giving the address start char according to hexadecimal modifier value&nbsp;:
+Here is the table giving the address start char according to hexadecimal modifier value :

 |hex|start char|hex|start char|hex|start char|hex|start char|hex|start char|
 |:-:|:--------:|:-:|:--------:|:-:|:--------:|:-:|:--------:|:-:|:--------:|